cvanh/leerjaar-1-HU/periode-c/engels/les2.md

+# les 2

+## warming up excercises
 On my previous vacantion I was climbing in south-france, the weather was quite nice.
 In a month I will be going to Canada where the weather is less nice and more dutch.

 "scientist discover new planet" discover